-1.4.2 Y-12 National Security Complex
+1.4.2.
+Y-12 National Security Complex

-The Y-12 Complex (shown in Figure 1.7) was originally constructed as part of the World War II Manhattan Project and began operations in November 1943.
+The Y-12 Complex (shown in Figure 1.8) was originally constructed as part of the World War II Manhattan Project and began operations in November 1943.
 The first site mission was the separation of uranium-235 from natural uranium by an electromagnetic separation process.
 At its peak in 1945, more than 22,000 workers were employed at the Y-12 site.

-Today, as part of the NNSA Nuclear Security Enterprise, the Y-12 Complex is the nation's only source of enriched uranium nuclear weapons components and provides enriched uranium for the US Navy.
-The Y-12 Complex is a leader in materials science and precision manufacturing and serves as the main storage facility for the nation's supply of enriched uranium.
+Today, as part of the NNSA Nuclear Security Enterprise, the Y-12 Complex is a leader in materials science and precision manufacturing.
+As the main storage facility for the nation's supply of enriched uranium, Y-12 serves as the nation's only source of enriched uranium nuclear weapons components and provides enriched uranium for the US Navy.
 The Y-12 Complex also supports efforts to reduce the risk of nuclear proliferation and performs complementary work for other government agencies.